 12:00pm – 5:00pm ◾ Tuesday, July 10

-Get a sneak peak at the exciting PBS programming coming this fall and hear how PBS is leveraging national programming to support your local fundraising efforts!
-Lunch is provided.
-Free for PBS member station attendees.
-You must be registered to attend.
+Join us a day before PMDMC 2018 begins to get a sneak peak of the exciting PBS programming coming this fall, and learn how PBS is leveraging national programming to support your local fundraising efforts.
+This is a great way to kick off PMDMC and get excited for the year ahead.
+Sign up for PBS Showcase when you register for PMDMC (lunch is included).
+PBS Showcase is FREE, but you must be registered to attend.

 Turn Ideas Into Action: A Design Thinking Workshop